-The General Science subtest of the Armed Services Vocational Aptitude Battery measures your knowledge of a variety of sciences, including Earth science, biology, chemistry, health, and more.
+The General Science subtest of the ASVAB measures your knowledge of a variety of sciences, including Earth science, biology, chemistry, health, and more.
 The General Science subtest is NOT part of your Armed Forces Qualification Test score.
-However, it used to help determine qualifications for a number of different military jobs.
-On this subtest, you will 25 questions to answer in 11 minutes on the paper version of the ASVAB and you will have 16 questions to answer in 8 minutes on the CAT-ASVAB.
+However, it is used to help determine qualifications for a number of specific military jobs.
+On this subtest, you will have 25 questions to answer in 11 minutes on the paper version of the ASVAB and you have 16 questions to answer in 8 minutes on the CAT-ASVAB.

 Read more >> ASVAB General Science Study Guide

 ASVAB Mathematics Knowledge